Skip to main content

 • RFC 7807 — The Problem Details spec Sumvin uses for every error response.
 Error handling

 • Webhook — An inbound HTTP callback.
-Sumvin consumes KYC, Meld, and Plaid webhooks internally; partner-facing webhooks are roadmap.
+Sumvin consumes KYC and Meld webhooks internally; partner-facing webhooks are roadmap.